-Indigo version 0.1.0 was released on the 6th of June 2020, and should be considered to be in an "alpha" state i.e. We believe it's useful, but we expect issues will emerge as people start to use it.
+Indigo version 0.3.0 was released on the 23rd of August 2020, and should be considered to be in an "alpha" state i.e. We believe it's useful, but we expect issues will emerge through use.

 Can I use Indigo to build my game?